Local History and Memories

 However, as of January 2023, I wanted to expand this post, going beyond just personal memories, including “newfound” local history, hence the title “Local History and Memories.”

-I’ll be documenting more “historical events” as I remember them, and will include in the following.
+I’ll be documenting more “historical events” as I remember them, and included in the following:

 Date: April 2, 2020: An Army munitions truck explodes on a local bridge during World War II.